ernesthalili/IoT_Group-Project-Smart-Irrigation-/second_delivery/Evaluation.md

 relay | 135 | ~ 0.001%

 Total: 1,5* 1 + 5* 1 + 30* 1 + 135* 0.000001 ≈ 36,5 mA.
-With the battery of 3750 mA our system would last: 3750 mAh / 36,5mA = 103 hours ( something more than 4 days).
-This a very bad result since it doesn't satisfy the requirement to last at least one year.
-However it will not be necessary to continuously sample since the variation of the air temperature and soil moisture is not very high.
+With the battery of 3750 mA, our system would last: 3750 mAh / 36,5mA = 103 hours ( something more than 4 days).
+This is a very bad result since it doesn't satisfy the requirement to last at least one year.
+However, it will not be necessary to continuously sample since the variation of the air temperature and soil moisture is not very high.

 ###### second approach
 One second approach is that we sample with the dht22 sensor 1 time every 2 hours and with the humidity sensor once in 6 hours with 2 seconds active for every time we mwasyre.
 The relay is activated as we said before only 2 times in a day for 5 seconds eaach time and the display is always active.